MicrosoftDocs/dynamics-365-intelligent-order-management/topics/integrate-procurement.md

 For information on detailed mapping between Supply Chain Management purchase order and purchase order line statuses, see [Integrate procurement between Supply Chain Management and Field Service](/dynamics365/fin-ops-core/dev-itpro/data-entities/dual-write/scm-field-service-procurement).

-## Purchase order product view within sales order products
+## Purchase order product view on the sales order products page

- The **Purchase Orders** tab available within the **Sales order products** page lists all of the open purchase order lines for the product, as shown in the following example image.
+ The **Purchase Orders** tab available on the sales order products page lists all of the open purchase order lines for the product, as shown in the following example image.

 ![Screenshot of the **Purchase Orders** tab.](media/po-view-sp.png)